 - Social anxiety disorder involves intense fear or anxiety in social situations, such as public speaking, meeting new people and eating in public.
 If you have social anxiety disorder, you may fear embarrassment, judgment or rejection in social situations.
 The fear and avoidance associated with social anxiety disorder can affect your ability to form relationships, attend school or work and perform daily activities.

-Symptoms of the various anxiety disorders can overlap.
-The mental health professionals at our anxiety disorder treatment center will work closely with you to develop a treatment plan based on your needs and goals
+It is important to note that there can be overlapping symptoms between the various anxiety disorders.
+The mental health professionals at our anxiety disorder treatment centers in Moosic and Danville, Pennsylvania, will work closely with you to develop a treatment plan based on your needs and goals.

 Anxiety disorder treatment

-If you’re thinking of pursuing treatment for an anxiety disorder, the team at Geisinger Behavioral Health Center Northeast is here to help.
-Amid the beauty of the Appalachian Mountains, we can help you discover the root of your anxiety and learn effective ways to manage your thoughts and behaviors.
-Our multidisciplinary team of board-certified psychiatrists and psychologists, medical staff and other allied health professionals can provide you with resources and support as you develop healthy coping skills to manage anxiety symptoms.
+Taking the first step in pursuing treatment for an anxiety disorder can be scary, but the team at Geisinger Behavioral Health Centers is here to help.
+We can help you discover the root of the anxiety you are living with and learn effective ways to manage your thoughts and behaviors.
+Our multidisciplinary team of board-certified psychiatrists and psychologists, medical staff and other allied health professionals can provide you with resources and support you as you work toward developing healthy coping skills that can help you manage anxiety symptoms.

-Before you arrive at our northeastern Pennsylvania anxiety disorder treatment center, you’ll complete an initial evaluation over the phone with an admissions counselor or registered nurse.
-During this preliminary interview, they’ll discuss with you whether our facility is the best fit for your needs.
-Criteria for admission will ultimately be determined by a physician if inpatient treatment is appropriate.
+Before you arrive at our northeastern Pennsylvania anxiety disorder treatment center, you will complete an evaluation over the phone with an admissions counselor or registered nurse.
+They will perform a preliminary interview with you to discuss if our facility is the best fit for your needs.
+Criteria for admission to our anxiety treatment facility will ultimately be determined by a physician if it is found that inpatient treatment is appropriate.

-When you arrive at our anxiety disorder treatment center, our warm and welcoming staff will assess your symptoms.
-Your treatment plan is tailored to your specific needs and goals, and might include:
+When you arrive at our anxiety disorder treatment center, our warm and welcoming staff will comprehensively assess the symptoms you are experiencing.
+You will then receive a treatment plan that is tailored to your specific needs and goals.
+Your treatment plan might include:

 - Individual or group therapy led daily by a board-certified psychologist or other mental health professionals, such as psychiatrists and behavioral health technicians